cruisesong7/cruisesong7.github.io/_pages/about.md

   </figure>
 </div>

-I am dedicated to formalizing mathematics by combining interactive theorem proving, automated reasoning, and autoformalization.
-I believe the formalization of mathematics will ultimately advance research in the mathematics community as well as the field of formal methods.
+Mathematical proofs are often complex, and ensuring their precision and logical soundness is a significant challenge.
+My research addresses this by applying powerful tools like proof assistants and SAT solvers to help formalize mathematics.
+This means creating machine-checkable proofs, which can enhance reliability and rigor in mathematical research.
+I believe that the formalization of mathematics will not only drive advancements in the math community but also expand the capabilities of formal methods as a whole..

 News
 ======